Andrew-Dupere/cicd_pipeline/readme.md

 make sure the correct port is open for a tcp connection (5000)

-host the api using: nohup gunicorn --workers 3 --bind 0.0.0.0:5000 webhook_listener:app &
+host the api using: nohup gunicorn --workers 3 --bind 0.0.0.0:5000 webhook:app &

 test the endpoint/payload url using: curl -X POST http:<serverIP>:<PORT>/webhook